Anorak | Charlie Gard has died and journalists are ‘digging for dirt’

 Do you have children?
 Are you a father?
 If you do you then you should be ashamed.
 Because in my opinion if you have any heart whatsoever you, Alexi Mostrous, never would never have rung me as you did today as Charlie is about to die and asked me how much money are myself and the Charlie Gard family making out of their story.

-Many fathers have been nasty sods.
+Many parents have been and are nasty sods.
 To be a breeder doesn’t make you any more or less compassionate than a man who has not fathered children.
+Are we impressed by people who have had children?
 Mostrous has merely asked a question.
 The top of the Featureworld site does include a section “HOW MUCH MONEY”.

+The Mail framed Charlie Gard’s story as a “fight” not only for the child’s life but against medical advice and the ethics that underpins it.
+Surely a story can be told more than one way”?
+Isn’t Mostrous trying to do just that?
+As the late AA Gill noted, “Journalism isn’t an individual sport like books and plays; it’s a team effort.
+The power of the press is cumulative.
+It has a conscious human momentum.
+You can – and probably do – pick up bits of it and sneer or sigh or fling them with great force at the dog.
+But together they make up the most precious thing we own.”

 You can read Smith-Squire’s letter in full here .
 In it she writes: